SABR Digital Library: Nuclear Powered Baseball: Articles Inspired by The Simpsons Episode 'Homer At the Bat'

 - E-book: Click here to download the e-book version of Nuclear Powered Baseball for FREE from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get a 50% discount on Nuclear Powered Baseball paperback edition for $9.95 (plus shipping) from CreateSpace.
+- Paperback: Get a 50% discount on Nuclear Powered Baseball paperback edition from the SABR Store ($15.99 includes shipping/tax).

 Buy the book